New computing curriculum will teach AI awareness and digital literacy

 Click below for more information and to join your community!

-CAS Primary: Evidencing the Digital Skills and AI Benchmark
+CAS Secondary: Evidencing the Digital Skills and AI Benchmark for Secondary

 CAS Physical Computing: Coding for Climate Action: computing with real world context